 The Ninja 300 Accelerates like a Sports Car

-Kawasaki’s Ninja 300 is an entry level sports motorcycle aimed at new motorcyclists and is the little sister of the Ninja 400 and replaces the Ninja 250 in many markets though in some is still sold along side at time of writing.
+Kawasaki’s Ninja 300 is an entry-level sports motorcycle aimed at new motorcyclists and is the little sister of the Ninja 400 and replaces the Ninja 250 in many markets though in some countries it is still sold alongside at the time of writing.

 Kawasaki Ninja 300 Dyno Curve and engine performance

 For such a small and compact engine, the Ninja 300 and its 296 cc parallel 2 make a respectable amount of power.